bhisaac/5eFP/5eFP-SRD.md

 **Dragons** are large reptilian creatures of ancient origin and tremendous power.
 True dragons, including the good metallic dragons and the evil chromatic dragons, are highly intelligent and have innate magic.
 Also in this category are creatures distantly related to true dragons, but less powerful, less intelligent, and less magical, such as wyverns and pseudodragons.

 **Elementals** are creatures native to the elemental planes.
-Some creatures of this type are little more than animate masses of their respective elements, including the creatures simply called elementals.
+Some creatures of this type are little more than animate masses of their respective elements, including the creatures simply called elementals or the Primordials.
 Others have biological forms infused with elemental energy.
 The genie species, including djinn and efreet, form the most important civilizations on the elemental planes.
 Other elemental creatures include azers and invisible stalkers.

 **Fey** are magical creatures closely tied to the forces of nature.
 They dwell in twilight groves and misty forests.
 In some worlds, they are closely tied to the Feywild, also called the Plane of Faerie.
 Some are also found in the Outer Planes, particularly the planes of Arborea and the Beastlands.
 Fey include dryads, pixies, and satyrs.

 **Fiends** are creatures of wickedness that are native to the Lower Planes.
 A few are the servants of deities, but many more labor under the leadership of archdevils and demon princes.
 Evil priests and mages sometimes summon fiends to the material world to do their bidding.
 If an evil celestial is a rarity, a good fiend is almost inconceivable.
 Fiends include demons, devils, hell hounds, rakshasas, and yugoloths.

 **Giants** tower over humans and their kind.
 They are humanlike in shape, though some have multiple heads (ettins) or deformities (fomorians).
 The six varieties of true giant are hill giants, stone giants, frost giants, fire giants, cloud giants, and storm giants.
 Besides these, creatures such as ogres and trolls are giants.